Steatopygia

-Steatopygia, a genetic characteristic leading to increased accumulation of adipose tissue in the buttock region, is most notably (but not solely) found among the Khoisan of Southern Africa.
+Steatopygia, a genetic phenotype leading to increased accumulation of adipose tissue in the buttock region, is most notably found among the Khoisan of Southern Africa.
 It has also been observed among Pygmies of Central Africa and also the Andamanese people, such as the Onge tribe in the Andaman Islands.
+Cave and shelter paintings show that the trait existed among European and North African populations during the Upper Paleolithic.
 This genetic characteristic is prevalent among women but occurs to a lesser degree in men.
-Among the Khoisan, it begins in infancy and is fully developed by the time of the first pregnancy.